 Using my experience teaching leadership communications and coaching at UC Berkeley’s Haas School of Business and the Berkeley Executive Coaching Institute, along with over twenty years of experience as a professional singer and actor in New York and the Bay Area, I coach professionals on the power of their vocal and physical presence to lead and inspire.

-I am passionate about helping people give authentic, vibrant, and impactful presentations.
-I specialize in story-driven, Ted-like talks and will make sure your audience is engaged, awake!, driven to action.
+In addition to working on leadership presence and vocal power, I am passionate about helping people give authentic, vibrant, and impactful presentations.
+I specialize in story-driven, Ted-like talks and will make sure your audience is engaged, and driven to action.

 In my coaching we will use:

-- Vocal technique fundamentals to find your most powerful and natural voice.
+Vocal technique and body fundamentals to find your most powerful and natural voice and presence.

 Most importantly, you will become more mindful of your communications style on or off the stage, and will connect with your most comfortable, powerful voice and presence....and have fun while you're at it.

-Ariela is also an award-winning singer and has spent the last nine years in the professional theatre world in New York, performing in musicals in the city and across the country.
-She has sung as the soloist for Imant Raminsh’s Symphony of Psalms at Carnegie Hall, and was most recently seen in the new musical The Names We Gave Him at The Public Theatre, and playing Diana in Next To Normal at Baltimore Center Stage.
+Ariela is also an award-winning singer and spent ten years in the professional theatre world in New York, performing in musicals in the city and across the country before moving back home to San Francisco to continue her work in 2016.
+She has sung as the soloist for Imant Raminsh’s Symphony of Psalms at Carnegie Hall, and was most recently seen in the new musical A Walk On The Moon at A.C.T., The Names We Gave Him at The Public Theatre, and playing Diana in Next To Normal at Baltimore Center Stage.

-She holds a Bachelor of Music in Opera Performance and Theatre from U.C.
+She holds her degree in Opera Performance & Theatre from U.C.
 Santa Cruz, and is passionate about using vocal technique and the tools of the actor as a bridge to the business world to enable anyone to be more authentically present and vibrant.